 The following is a brief outline of the appeals process.
 When faced with an unfavorable decision, the first step is to contact the person, district or agency directly.
 If you're not satisfied with the result after going through a review process or re-evaluation, you may submit a complaint, request a reconsideration or a mediation.
 If that doesn't resolve the problem, you can file an appeal or due process.

-The New Jersey Division of Developmental Disabilities – Below is a list of appeals procedures that came be found in DDD’s Supports Program Policies & Procedures Manual.
-Individuals not yet enrolled in DDD’s Supports Program should use the below procedure links for appeals.
+The New Jersey Division of Developmental Disabilities – Below is a list of appeals procedures that came be found in DDD’s Supports Program Policies & Procedures Manual & the Community Care Waiver (CCW) Policies and Procedures Manual.

 New Jersey Children’s System of Care, PerformCare